SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 Once you've finished adding this new environment, you should select it for use.

 :point_right: Select the new environment from the drop-down selection that you saw earlier (it was set to "No Environment" at that time).
-Then notice that the `{{workflowapi}}` variable in the URL has turned from red, indicating the variable wasn't defined, to a more orange color, and when you hover over it the value is displayed:
+Then notice that the `{{workflowapi}}` variable in the URL has turned from red, indicating the variable wasn't defined, to a slightly more orange color, and when you hover over it the value is displayed:

 ![value of workflowapi variable](workflowapivalue.png)